fsarpong/alx-pre_course/README.md

 My first readme

-##It is going to be an awesom journey
+## It is going to be an awesome journey